wohshon/wohshon.github.io/_posts/2020-11-08-pulling-historical-intraday-stock-info.markdown

 </pre>

-I don't have any requirements to package this into a deployable form in the near future, the deliverable is a csv file, which the friend is going to pump into analytical tool (likely to be Tableau); so I decided to use jupyter notebook.
-There is the tool I am most familiar with in the python world.
+I don't have any requirements to package this into a deployable form in the near future, the deliverable is a csv file, which the friend is going to pump into a analytical tool (likely to be Tableau); so I decided to use jupyter notebook which can be a scrapbook.
+Furthermore it is the tool I am most familiar with in the python world.

 Here is a overview of what I have done:

 #### Environment

-I spin up a new CentOS vm, installed Conda, and setup an environment with the usual libraries like Pandas, Numpy and of course Jupyter notebook.
+I spun up a new CentOS vm, installed Conda, and setup an environment with the usual libraries like Pandas, Numpy and of course Jupyter notebook.

 #### Reading from the CSV file

-The original file lives in google drive, and I could have extract from the googlesheet directly, you can reference this [page](https://developers.google.com/sheets/api/quickstart/python) for instructions, it works but lots of hassle to grant authorization and it is my main google account, so I decide to just work on a offline copy of csv file.
+The original file lives in google drive, and I could have extract from the googlesheet directly.
+You can reference this [page](https://developers.google.com/sheets/api/quickstart/python) for instructions. it works but lots of hassle to grant authorization and it is my main google account, I am abit uncomfortable to use that in a development VM which I do not pay attention to security, so I decide to just work on a offline copy of csv file.

 There are about 6000 over records in the source csv file (let's call the `tickers.csv`) that looks like that
 <pre>